Did you know that you can experience art, culture, and history at LA's storied museums without spending a dime?

 Pomona, CA 91767

 Exhibitions and programming at AMOCA embrace a wide range of topics – all relating to clay.
-Within this broadly diverse community, it is our goal to increase the aesthetic appreciation of clay as an art form and to assist our audience in unraveling the creative thinking behind the making of ceramic objects.
+Within this broadly diverse community, they strive to increase the aesthetic appreciation of clay as an art form.
 At the same time, AMOCA provides confirmed clay enthusiasts with encouragement, camaraderie, and exhibition opportunities.

 Photo: Andrew Cullen